yeoman/generator-mobile/README.md

 * [grunt-concurrent](https://npmjs.org/package/grunt-concurrent) for concurrently running tasks to shorten down build times

 We also make use of some simple, but helpful configurations to tasks like grunt-contrib-watch for [syncronised cross-device livereloading](http://blog.mattbailey.co/post/50337824984/grunt-synchronised-testing-between-browsers-devices).

+## What other problems are you looking at?

+Optimising CSS at build time is the next set of challenges we're focusing on.
+In particular, how to remove unused CSS in your project's stylesheets during build-time and how to automate the inlining of critical-path CSS to improve the time-to-glass experience of your homepage.